inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

     * The client secret
     * The target audience of Keycloak's JWTs (probably the same as the client ID)

+*Note:* The client in Keycloak must have its access type set to *confidential*, and use the client authenticator mechanism *client ID and secret*.

 This information can be included in your `invenio.cfg` like so: